Worship

 Before the service:

 • Please have your K-5 child find their nametag on the nametag board.
 Let your teacher know if your child needs a new nametag.
-Check-in will happen in the classrooms, instead of at the Welcome desk.
-We will still have an information table for visiting families.
+Middle and High School nametags will be kept in their classrooms

 After the service: